Xerox - Software/Hardware Systems

 a blurry photo of a person standing in front of a wall

-Device Configuration
+Device interface

 a blurry photo of a person standing in front of a wall